Static and Dynamic BART for Rank-Order Data: Nonparametric Thurstone Models for Rank-Order Data

 where $\z_{j,0}$ is the initial value of the latent vector.
 As the ARROBART model postulates independence across rankers $j$, hereafter, without loss of generality, we focus on the case $M=1$ and drop the corresponding index.

-The temporal dependence among the latent variables introduces a filtering problem in the estimation of the ARROBART model, as making inferences on the latent vector $\z_t$ requires the derivation of appropriate filtering and smoothing distributions.
+The temporal dependence among the latent variables introduces a filtering problem in the estimation of the ARROBART model, as making inferences on the latent vector $\z_t$ requires the derivation of appropriate filtering distributions and {appropriate sampling strategies}.